UtrechtUniversity/cd2-config/README.md

 This plugin is installed and configured by the [cd2-ansible script](https://github.com/UtrechtUniversity/cd2-ansible)

 ## Requirements
-This extension has been developed and tested with CKAN version 2.9.*
+This extension has been developed and tested with CKAN versions 2.9.* and 2.11.0

 This extension requires the following other extension to be installed and activated: